ben8p/chrome-extension-bitbucket-companion/README.md

 - Tracks comments you may have to read.
 - Automatically delete approval when an approved pull request changes.
 - Notify you when you have pull requests pending
+- Allow to sort in the branches view

 Note: This require Bitbucket REST API to be enabled.